cdgrady21/cdgrady21.github.io/_pages/writing.md

 ## Bureau of Democracy, Rights, and Governance

 Some of my writing while at USAID was for public consumption.
-I've posted a few of them here.
+I've some of that writing here.

 *NOTE: The United States Agency for International Development hass been shut down, so the public links to these writings may break in the near future.*